KnowledgeSeed/analogic-framework/docs/source/widgets.rst

 -  arrowLabelClamp: true or false, clamp of the arrow label
 -  arrowLabelClip: true or false, clip of the arrow label
 -  arrowLabelBorderRadius: border radius of the arrow label
+-  data: Data series to be displayed in the widget
+-  hideZeroBars: true or false, hide bars with zero value
+-  yAxisTicksLimit: Maximum number of tick lines on Y axis
+-  labelDataPointVisible: true or false, show label directly at data point
+-  labelDataLabelVisible: true or false, show label text for data
+-  labelAlignments: Label alignment direction (e.g. 'start', 'center', 'end')
+-  lalelsForceDisplay: true or false, force label visibility even in tight spaces
+-  showZeroValueLabels: true or false, show labels for zero values
+-  manualLabelAlignmentSetting: true or false, allow manual alignment of labels
+-  labelClickPopup: ID of the popup to open when label is clicked
+-  openPopupOnLabelClick: true or false, enable label click to open popup
+-  openendPopupOffsetLeft: Horizontal offset in pixels for popup opening
+-  openendPopupOffsetTop: Vertical offset in pixels for popup opening